tableau/extensions-api/website/docs/index.md

 :::

 The Tableau Extensions API is a JavaScript library that is organized into namespaces that contain the classes and methods for communicating with Tableau components.
-The Tableau Extensions API library supports both dashboard extensions and viz extensions, although not all interfaces and methods apply to both extensions.
+The Tableau Extensions API library supports dashboard extensions, viz extensions, and workspace extensions, although not all interfaces and methods apply to every extension type.
 For an overview of how the API is organized, see [Tableau Extensions API Basics](./trex_api_about.md).

 Details on the supported platforms and hardware requirements can be found in the [Installation instructions](installation.md).